MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actions-overview.md

 ## Report menu

 The Report menu is displayed after the Navigate menu in the action bar.
 The Reports menu lists the reports most relevant to a page.
-If a user does not require a Report menu, then the menu is hidden.
-Sometimes it is relevant to promote the most important reports to the top-level in the action bar to save the user from too many clicks.
+If a user doesn't require a Report menu, then the menu is hidden.
+Sometimes it's relevant to promote the most important reports to the top-level in the action bar to save the user from too many clicks.
 To create an action in the Report menu, you must use the `reporting` action area.

  <!--
 ### Activity Buttons